MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-as2-receiving-edi-over-as2-with-a-synchronous-mdn.md

 4. In the **Define Managed Paths** page, under **Add a New Path**, and in the **Path** text box, enter **Contoso**.
 Under **Type**, click **Excluded Path**, and then click **OK**.

-##### To create a receive port to receive the EDI over AS2 message and return an MDN
+#### Create a receive port to receive the EDI over AS2 message and return an MDN

 1. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console, right-click the **Receive Ports** node under the **BizTalk Application 1** node, point to **New**, and then click **Request-Response Receive Port**.